 Taking great photos of pets is a skill like anything else.
 It is learned through practice and through the use and repetition of proper technique.
-In this article we will explore all the techniques and guidelines that will help you master pet photography and dog portrait photography in particular.
+In this article, we will explore all the techniques and guidelines that will help you master pet photography and dog portrait photography in particular.

 It's nice to have a good camera, but it's not a necessity.
 It's entirely possible to take great photos of your pets even with the lowest quality cameras.
 What's more important than the camera is the actual composition of the photo.
 And to get a good composition, you have to take lots of photos.
 Go into your camera's settings and enable burst mode.
 Even the oldest cameras have it.
 Pets move, look around, and facial expressions change.
 To take that perfect shot, you have to take lots of them.
 Take several burst shots from different angles and surely at least one of the resulting photos will be a keeper.
 If you have pet portrait mode try it out.

 There are several reasons why flash should be avoided when photographing your pets.
 The sound of the flash can scare them and ruin the photo.
 It can become difficult for them to trust you near a camera.
 And finally, and most importantly, flash more often than not will result in harsh and distorted lighting.
 When it comes to pet photography, it's all about indirect natural light.
 Your pet should be near sunlight, but not directly under it.
 Direct sunlight results in harsh shadows.
 Soft shadows is what you should be aiming when it comes to pet photography.